guildai/guildai/guild/tests/cross-package-inheritance.md

     ERROR: error loading guildfile from .:
     error in .../cross-package-inherits/b/guild.yml: cannot find
     Guild file for package 'a'
-    main_bootstrap.py: guildfile in the current directory contains an error (see above for details)
+    guild: guildfile in the current directory contains an error (see above for details)

 In this case we receive an error because Guild can't find the package